-Infant carriers are smaller and meant to be worn anywhere from 0-4 to 0-9 months.
+Baby carriers that are meant for infants are smaller and suitable to be worn anywhere from 0-4 to 0-9 months.
 At that point you would switch to a larger “soft structured carrier,” which will take you well into toddlerhood.

-It used to be that we recommended getting an infant carrier first and then a soft structured carrier once your baby outgrew it, because most structured carriers required the additional purchase of a newborn adapter in order to use them with a young baby (0-6 months).
-However, now it’s a moot point, since most of the top soft structured carriers out there either no longer require an infant adapter at all, or include one with the carrier for the same price.
+We used to recommend getting a newborn carrier first and then upgrading to a soft structured carrier once your baby outgrew it; this was because most structured carriers required the additional purchase of a newborn adapter in order to use them with a young baby (0-6 months), and without the adapter, small babies (0-6 months) tend to get swallowed up.

 For me, this is hands-down the easiest carrier to take on and off, especially if you leave it in its semi-intact position after taking it off.
 In the Bjorn, your baby can face in or out, which is fab.
 It can also be used very early on for newbs without needing a special newborn adapter.
 Lucie loved facing out in the Bjorn so she could watch the world go by.